-The Logic Node provides a simpler experience for developers, primarily business users to use context variables and define complex transition conditions.
-It’s two primary functions are:
+The Logic Node provides a simpler experience to developers, facilitating the use of context variables and the definition of complex transition conditions.
+Its two primary features are:

-- Ability to manage variables and values of variables in the context object, and
+- Ability to manage variables and values of variables in the context object.

-- Open the Dialog Task in which you want to add the Logic node.
+- Open the dialog task to which you want to add the Logic node.

 - Use the Manage Context Variables section to set the context variables by entering a key-value pair.
-Use the full path of the variable in the key field ie. “context.BotUserSession.<variable_name>“
+Use the full path of the variable in the key field i.e.

 Use the Instance Properties to define any user tags that you want to set.

-- Custom Tags defines tags to build custom profiles of your bot conversations.
-See here for more.
+- Under the Custom Tags section, add tags to build custom profiles of your VA’s conversations.
+Click here for more.

-From the node’s Connections panel you can determine which node in the dialog task to execute next.
-You can write the conditional statements based on the values of any Entity or Context Objects in the dialog task, or you can use intents for transitions.
+For both connection types you can write conditional statements based on the values of any Entity or Context Objects in the dialog task, or you can use Intents for transitions.